-On November 8, 2017 CommunityHealth held the 3rd annual All In Chicago event
+On November 8, 2018 CommunityHealth will host the 4th Annual All In Chicago Event

 How can we work together to become the first major metropolitan city to have a fully functioning system in place ensuring that every Chicago resident has access to the right care, at the right time, in the right place?

 200 East Randolph, 80th Floor

 2018 Event Speakers

 Addressing the economic imperative to ensure access to quality health care for all in Chicago.

 Judith Haasis, MSSW, ACSW is the Executive Director of CommunityHealth, the largest free clinic in the nation.
 She has more than 20 years of senior management experience in the nonprofit sector where she has spearheaded the growth of organizations involved in direct services, advocacy, leadership development and philanthropy at both the community and national levels.
 Ms. Haasis is a founding member and Chair of the Illinois Association of Free and Charitable Clinics and serves on the Board of the Chicago based South Side Healthcare Collaborative.
 She is a member of the Community Leadership Board of Presence Saints Mary and Elizabeth Medical Center, the Community Advisory Council of the University of Chicago Medicine and the Health Advisory Committee of the Illinois Coalition for Immigrant & Refugee Rights.
 A fellow of the Institute of Medicine of Chicago, Ms. Haasis has been the recipient of numerous honors, including the Henry P. Russe, MD Citation for Exemplary Compassion in Health Care and the 2017 Community Leadership Award from the Chicago Health Executives Forum.